MicrosoftDocs/azure-stack-docs/azure-stack/hci/migrate/migrate-vmware-requirements.md

 - The target OS must be version 23H2 for Azure Local.

-- An Arc Resource Bridge must exist on the Azure Local, version 23H2 system for migration.
+- An Arc Resource Bridge must exist on Azure Local, version 23H2 for migration.
 The Arc Resource Bridge is automatically created during the deployment.
 To verify that an Arc Resource Bridge exists on your Azure Local system, see [Deploy using Azure portal](../deploy/deploy-via-portal.md).

 - Make sure that a logical network is configured on your Arc Resource Bridge.
 For more information, see [Create a logical network](../manage/create-logical-networks.md).